walmartlabs/concord-website/docs/api/process.md

     - `projectId`: filter by the project's ID;
     - `projectName`: filter by the project's name, requires `orgId` or `orgName`;
-    - `afterCreatedAt`: limit by date, ISO-8601 string;
+    - `afterCreatedAt`: limit by date, ISO-8601 string with time offset;
-    - `beforeCreatedAt`: limit by date, ISO-8601 string;
+    - `beforeCreatedAt`: limit by date, ISO-8601 string with time offset;
     - `tags`: filter by a tag, repeat the parameter to filter by multiple tags;
     - `status`: filter by the process status;
     - `initiator`: filter by the initiator's username (starts with the